Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 As the last step the highest ranking properties should be suggested as additional attributes for the item on hand

+Once classifiers as described in 1) are identified classifier/value combinations can be integrated in the previously mentioned table so that they - like properties - can be suggested and used to suggest properties or other classifier/value pairs respectively.

 ### more detailed ideas regarding implementation:

 Algorithms: